What Are VP9 and AV1?

 | H.264 | Baseline | Fast | Universal |

-| H.265 (HEVC) | High | Medium with HW | Very good on modern devices |
+| H.265 (HEVC) | High | Medium with hardware | Very good on modern devices |

 | VP9 | High | Slow on CPU | Good in browsers, mixed offline |

-| AV1 | Very high | Slowest without HW | Growing, not universal |
+| AV1 | Very high | Slowest without hardware | Growing, not universal |

 See H.264 vs H.265 for the codecs you control in most export dialogs today.
+Container choice: WebM vs MP4 .

 Where you already encounter VP9 and AV1

-- Adaptive streaming on major video platforms (automatic quality ladders).
+- Adaptive streaming on major video platforms.

 You do not pick AV1 when attaching an MP4 to email.
-The recipient player expects H.264 or HEVC.
+The recipient player usually expects H.264 or HEVC.

 Encoding time and hardware support

-Decode matters for clients: an AV1 file that looks great on your laptop may stutter on a 2015 conference room PC.
+Decode matters for clients: an AV1 file that looks great on your laptop may stutter on an older conference-room PC.
+Test playback on the oldest machine in your audience before standardizing on AV1 for internal hosting.

 What to export for your own files